 Hike to the Border of Myanmar | Thailand Backpacking

-My husband Michael and I spent a couple days away with a modest tour company by the name of Good Morning Thailand.
+My husband Michael and I spent a couple of days away with a modest tour company by the name of Good Morning Thailand.

 OUR HIKE